coderbyheart/proto-lwm2m/README.md

   (non-inclusively).
 - The URN must have the prefix `urn:oma:lwm2m:x:`.
 - The `ObjectVersion` must be appended if it is not `1.0`, which is the default.
 - All objects must define one `Time` property.
+Time is a signed integer representing the number of seconds since Jan 1 st, 1970 in the UTC time zone.
 - Objects must be `Multiple` instance.
 - Objects must be `Optional`.
 - Resources should only be marked as mandatory in case they must be published